status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 ## Monitor your Peer count

 !!! note
-    As of `v1.7.0`, peer scoring has been fine-tuned.
+    The `--max-peers` setting should not be set below 70.
-    As such `--max-peers` should not be set below 70.
-Note that Lowering `max-peers` does not significantly improve bandwidth usage, but does increase the risk of missed attestations.
+    Lowering `max-peers` does not significantly improve bandwidth usage, but does increase the risk of missed attestations.

 If your Peer count is low (less than `15`) and/or you repeatedly see either of the following warnings: